ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```
-\- memorizing the whole entry (in `E`) is required because update operation w/o the template only replaces records (and
+\- memorizing the whole entry (in `Entry` namespace) is required because the update operation w/o the template only replaces
-purge everything else), but that's not the goal - the goal is to retain all the entries, hence replacing the updated entries
+records (and purges everything else), but that's not the goal - the goal is to retain all the entries, hence replacing the
-with the template for the entire entry.
+updated entries with the template for the entire entry.

 ### Summary of modification options